 - (1) Pass the new cables through the Base, cable fixing plate, and nut.
 Then, rotate the fittings to secure the cables. - (2) Pass the cables in the User Plate side through the User Plate and nut and turn the nut to secure the cables.

-- (3) As with the wire tie cut off at the removal step (8), bind the cables with a new wire tie. - (4) Connect two connectors inside the Base.
+- (3) As with the wire tie cut off at the removal step (8), bind the cables with a new wire tie. - (4) Connect the following to mount base and the Connector Plate.